It's unlawful to discriminate against employees with protected characteristics. Below, we unpack these traits and how to improve workplace diversity.

 Disability protection covers physical, mental, and sensory impairments that have a substantial, long-term impact on daily activities.
 Employers are legally required to make reasonable adjustments for disabled employees.
 By creating an accessible work environment, organisations demonstrate their commitment to equality.

-This characteristic protects individuals who are transitioning, have transitioned, or are planning to transition.
+This characteristic protects individuals who are transitioning, have already, or are planning to.
 It also applies to non-binary and gender-diverse individuals.
 Employers should provide training to promote understanding and respect for gender diversity.

-Pregnancy and maternity protection ensures that women are not treated unfairly due to their pregnancy, childbirth, or maternity leave.
-This protection extends to recruitment, promotion, and redundancy.
-Supportive policies, such as enhanced parental leave and return-to-work programs, can help foster loyalty and trust.
+Pregnancy and maternity protection ensures women are not unfairly treated due to their pregnancy, childbirth or maternity leave.
+It extends to recruitment, promotion, and redundancy.
+Supportive policies, such as enhanced parental leave and return-to-work programmes, can help foster loyalty and trust.

-Race protection covers colour, nationality, ethnic origin, and national origin.
-Employers must ensure that their policies and practices promote racial equality.
+Race protection covers colour and nationality (including citizenship), as well as ethnic or national origins.
+Employers must ensure their policies and practices promote racial equality.
 Organisations should regularly review hiring practices to identify and eliminate unconscious bias.

-This characteristic protects individuals with religious beliefs, philosophical beliefs, or lack of belief.
+This characteristic protects individuals with religious or philosophical beliefs, or those lacking.
 Employers are expected to make reasonable accommodations where possible.
 Clear policies around inclusivity and respect can help avoid misunderstandings.

-This characteristic protects individuals from discrimination based on their gender.
-It includes issues such as unequal pay, sexual harassment, or gender stereotypes.
+This protects individuals from discrimination based on their gender.
+It includes issues such as unequal pay, sexual harassment and gender stereotypes.
 Employers should conduct regular pay audits and create transparent promotion criteria to ensure fairness.

 Example: Ignoring homophobic comments in the workplace could contribute to a hostile environment, breaching the Equality Act.